 4. Hermit Fall

 You’ll have to climb down to get to the swimming hole after a short hike, but we promise – it’s sooo worth it.
-With people trecking up and down the rocks can get a bit slippery, so be careful and hold onto the rope for extra safety.
-Though you may see people (hopefully pros) jumping off the rocks, it’s not recommended.
+With people trekking up and down, the rocks can get a bit slippery, so be careful and hold onto the rope for extra safety.

 5. Bridge to Nowhere

-This has to be one of our favorite places in L.A.!
-The 5-mile hike can be a bit tiring, but you’ll feel on top of the world once you get to the actual bridge that leads to… nowhere.
 But that’s not completely true considering if you climb below the bridge you’ll find a number of blue swimming holes that scream: “swim in me!”
 If you’re really on the hunt for a good time carve out some extra time to find the secret swing!

 6. Silverwood Lake

 Set in the heart of the San Bernardino National Forest, you’ll enjoy the beautiful scenery and gorgeous stretches of white, sandy beaches.
-While this is actually a large reservoir, it’s surrounded oak woodlands filled wildlife.
+While it is actually a large reservoir, it is surrounded by oak woodlands teeming with wildlife.
 From woodpeckers, bluebirds, deer and ground squirrels, you’re bound to see a few friendly creatures enjoying the landscape along with you.
-It’s just over an hour’s drive from L.A. but you’ll be able to escape the city for a day to enjoy nature with all the amenities to make for a comfortable exeprience—there are lifeguards, bathrooms and parking onsite.
-While this is a great spot for swimming, you’ll need to check the water quality online before you go.

 7. Big Bear Lake

 Located in the San Bernardino National Forest, this 7-mile long lake has numerous “beaches” for families and groups of friends to set up camp for the day.
 The serene settings or perfect for long walks through the shady forest or rugged mountain trails before dipping in.
-Meadow Park is one of the more popular spots with restrooms, beach sand and lifeguards.
-However, daring swimmers might prefer to head to Garstin Island where you’ll find rocks to dive off and fewer people around.

 8. Deep Creek Hot Springs

-This incredible aquatic oasis is located in the beautiful San Bernardino National Forest.
-These regionally significant springs offer both hot and cold recreational opportunities.
-But this paradise comes with a number of risks you should consider before dipping in.
-Due to the high number of visitors, it has one of the highest counts of Fecal Coliform.
+⚠️ Note: Due to the high number of visitors, it has one of the highest counts of Fecal Coliform.
 The Hot Springs pools also contain a rare and sometimes fatal disease called primary amoebic meningoencephalitis.
-On top of that, you’ll need plenty of water for the hike there and uphill hike back and keep an eye out for rattle snakes.
+On top of that, you’ll need plenty of water for the hike there and uphill hike back, and keep an eye out for rattle snakes.

 9. Sandy Cove at Hume Lake